“It’s ok, not to be ok”

-Also, when I want to talk about heavy things, like my negative thoughts and feelings, I tend to ask the person I want to speak with if they have enough mental space for that.
+Also, when I want to talk about heavy things, like my negative thoughts and feelings, I ask the person I want to speak with if they have enough mental space for that.

 STEP 3: BREATH

-It is ok to have bad days.
-BREATH, embrace your feelings, don’t lie to yourself.
+It is OK to have bad days.
+BREATH, embrace your feelings and don’t lie to yourself.
 Because if you do and don’t try to understand them, how can you work on feeling better?

 STEP 4: TAKE TIME FOR YOURSELF.

-Relax, take a bath, do something you enjoy, rest.
+Relax, take a bath, do something you enjoy, and rest.

-I am not joking, resting is massively important.
+I am not joking; resting is massively essential.
 Your body needs it.
-If you body is exhausted your mind will be as well on the long run.
+If your body is exhausted, your mind will also be as well in the long run.

 STEP 5: UNDERSTAND WHY YOU HAVE THOSE FEELINGS

-Understand your feelings and why you have them, in order to find a solutions and be able to feel ok again.
+Understand your feelings and why you have them to find a solution and feel OK again.